In the context of developmental psychology, which of the followin... | Study Prep in Pearson+

-In the context of developmental psychology, which of the following best describes the relationship between person-centered planning teams and IEP (Individualized Education Program) teams?
+In the context of developmental psychology, which of the following is typically included in formal education as an approach to employee development?

 A